jido/Arcadam/Quirks.md

 ## Block boundaries

 Unlike Asciidoc, the number of repeated characters in a block boundary is fixed (length 4) and cannot be increased.
-AsciiDoc uses matched boundary lengths for block nesting.
+AsciiDoctor uses matched boundary lengths for block nesting.

 Nesting of the same block is supported in Arcdown by adding an attribute in the line immediately before the start of the block.